Conaclos/dotfiles/.config/firefox/README.md

 ## Disable Go back on pressing of middle mouse

-Have you already noticed that pressing your middle mouse, out of an hyperlink, loads a previous page?
+Did you already notice that pressing your middle mouse, out of an hyperlink, loads a previous page?

 I have encontred this behavior too many times...